 National Bowel Cancer Screening Program

 The National Bowel Cancer Screening Program (NBCSP) was initiated by the Australian Government, in partnership with state and territory governments, to help detect bowel cancer early and reduce the number of deaths from the disease.
-Currently, the NBCSP mails a faecal occult blood test (FOBT) kit each year to Australians turning 50, 55, 60, 65 or 70 years of age who hold a Medicare or Department of Veterans' Affairs card (DVA).
+By 2020, all eligible Australians aged between 50 and 74 years of age will be invited to complete a faecal occult blood test (FOBT) kit every two years.

 The test is completed at home as per the instructions included in the kit, and sent to the laboratory free of charge.
 Results are provided to the individual directly, as well as to their nominated health professional.
 Those who receive a positive test result are advised to speak to their GP.
 Tests are also available to purchase at local pharmacies or to order online at the Bowel Cancer Australia website.